arnaudlayec/odoo-community-alayec/hr_holidays_manager_on_behalf/readme/DESCRIPTION.rst

-This module allows Managers to create leaves on behalf of their employees.
+This module allows Managers to create leaves on behalf of the employees they are manager of.
-It does not require any configuration or additional rights and is a alternative of granting the native right *Time Off / Officer: Manage all requests* to managers who needs it.
+It does not require any configuration or additional rights and is a alternative of granting the native right *Time Off / Officer: Manage all requests* which grants on-behalf leaves management but for all employees at once.

-It can be useful for scenarios where some employees do not have an access to Odoo Time-Off application.
+This module was designed for companies where some employees cannot request their Time Off by themselves.